Ultimate Guide to Paycheck Protection Program (PPP) Loans

-At this time, Kabbage is offering Paycheck Protection Program (“Program”) loans on behalf of one or more approved U.S. Small Business Administration (“SBA”) lenders.
+At this time, K Servicing is offering Paycheck Protection Program (“Program”) loans on behalf of one or more approved U.S. Small Business Administration (“SBA”) lenders.
 Loan agreements will identify the lender to small businesses at signing, and any loan made under the Program must also be submitted to and approved by the SBA.
 Program funds are limited.
-Kabbage does not guarantee that applications will be processed and submitted before Program funding is no longer available.
+K Servicing does not guarantee that applications will be processed and submitted before Program funding is no longer available.
 There is no cost to you to apply for a Program loan.
-Applying with Kabbage does not limit you from applying with other lenders and/or platforms.
+Applying with K Servicing does not limit you from applying with other lenders and/or platforms.

 What is the Paycheck Protection Program?

-The Paycheck Protection Program (PPP) is a key section within the recently passed Coronavirus Aid, Relief and Economic Security Act (CARES) Act that allocates $349 billion for small business (< 500 employees) loans to support payroll and certain other expenses.
-Loans are available for up to 2.5 times of your average monthly payroll during the year preceding the application, with a maximum loan of $10 million.
-If employers maintain their payroll and use loan funds for allowed expenses like payroll, rent and utilities for the first 24 weeks after the loan is issued, the loan amount is forgiven.
+The first round of the Paycheck Protection Program (PPP) is a key section within the Coronavirus Aid, Relief and Economic Security Act (CARES) Act that allocates $349 billion for small business (< 500 employees) loans to support payroll and certain other expenses.
+Loans are available for up to 2.5 times of your average monthly payroll during the year preceding the application, with a maximum loan of $10 million (and 3.5 times for restaurants).
+If all employees are kept on payroll, SBA will forgive the portion of the loans used for payroll, rent, mortgage interest or utilities – for up to 8 weeks after the loan is issued and up to 100% of the loan.
 The PPP is retroactive to February 15, 2020.

 Is my business eligible?

-The following small businesses that were operational as of February 15, 2020 are eligible for PPP loans:
+The following small businesses that were operational as of February 15, 2020 are eligible for a First Draw PPP loan:

 - a small business with fewer than 500 employees, regardless of revenue